 “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property, between former masters and slaves and the connection heretofore existing between them, becomes that between employer and hired labor.
 The Freedmen are advised to remain at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts; and they will not be supported in idleness either there or elsewhere.”

 This second proclamation, specifying that all slaves were free, is the foundation to the celebration of Juneteenth, a combining of June and the nineteenth when the order was issued.
-However, it is also important to know that just like the first proclamation, this order did not exactly free the slaves.
+However, it is also important to know that just like the first proclamation, this order did not free all the enslaved.

 “There is much evidence to suggest that southern whites—especially Confederate parolees—perpetrated more acts of violence against newly freed bondspeople in Texas than in other states,” writes historian Elizabeth Hayes Turner in an essay titled “Juneteenth: Emancipation and Memory.”
 “Between the Neches and Sabine rivers and north to Henderson,” she continues, “reports showed that blacks continued in a form of slavery, intimidated by former Confederate soldiers still in uniform and bearing arms.”
 Murder, lynching, and harassment were common.
 “You could see lots of Negroes hanging from trees in Sabine bottom right after freedom,” reported one freed slave, “They would catch them swimming across Sabine River and shoot them.”

 Still, Blacks celebrated their freedom with the first official Juneteenth event taking place in 1866 where they read the Emancipation Proclamation of 1863 and praised Abraham Lincoln as the great liberator.
-(I find this odd).
+(I find this odd but that’s another topic for another day).
 The celebrations continued until coming to a halt with the institution of Jim Crow, laws that essentially put Blacks back into a form of slavery where we were fully disenfranchised and outside of the law.
 Convict Leasing is a great example of this.
 After the Civil War and the end of slavery, Southern states, who had amassed great wealth from slavery, found their economy in shambles.

 They had to figure out how to keep a slave-like system going and like sharecropping, convict leasing was another answer.
 Black Codes and Pig Laws, unfairly penalized poor African Americans for crimes such as stealing a pig.
 It was also a crime to be unemployed.
 These laws could be imposed on Black men easily, sending them to jail and thus former slave owners turned “entrepreneurs” could lease them to various companies that would work them to death and treat them like they were slaves.
 This made the states tons of money.
 In 1883, about 10 percent of Alabama’s total revenue was derived from convict leasing.
 In 1898, nearly 73 percent of total revenue came from this same source.
 Death rates among leased convicts were approximately 10 times higher than the death rates of prisoners in non-lease states.
 In 1873, for example, 25 percent of all black leased convicts died.